-- Standing corn snow fence located 75-150 feet from the edge of pavement must consist of at least 12 rows. - Corn must be planted parallel to the roadway. - Landowner must take precautions to prevent livestock from entering area and damaging standing corn. - Landowner may hand pick the corn, but the stalks must remain intact throughout lease period which ends on March 15th.
+- Standing corn snow fence located 50 100 feet from the edge of pavement must consist of at least 16 rows.
+Standing corn windbreaks located 100 or more feet from the edge of pavement must consist of at least 12 rows.
+Standing corn windbreaks must be setback a minimum of 200 feet from the edge of pavement for windbreaks with 8-11 rows. - Corn must be planted parallel to the roadway. - Land owner must take precautions to prevent livestock from entering area and damaging standing corn.

+- Land owner may hand pick the corn but the stalks must remain intact throughout lease period which ends on March 15th.
 (In the past, landowners have arranged to have service organizations pick the corn by hand and sell it to benefit their organizations.
-Events such as this may be tax deductible and also offers a community service for the area.)

-• Area of standing corn cannot be disturbed until after March 15th.
+Events such as this may be tax deductible and also offers a community service for the area.) - Area of standing corn cannot be disturbed until after March 15th.